richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 ### Resources
 A centralized Log Analytics workspace exists in the primary subscription (diagnostic settings auto‑deployed via Azure Policy), but Application Gateway and API Management reside in separate subscriptions.
-- RECOMMENDATION: Validate that diagnostic settings for Application Gateway and API Management subscriptions point to the central Log Analytics workspace
+- **RECOMMENDATION**: Validate that diagnostic settings for Application Gateway and API Management subscriptions point to the central Log Analytics workspace
-- RECOMMENDATION: Confirm that those subscriptions have the necessary role assignments or policy exemptions to send logs across subscription boundaries
+- **RECOMMENDATION**: Confirm that those subscriptions have the necessary role assignments or policy exemptions to send logs across subscription boundaries
-- QUESTION: Are there any additional permissions, private link configurations, or DNS considerations required for cross‑subscription log ingestion?
+- **QUESTION**: Are there any additional permissions, private link configurations, or DNS considerations required for cross‑subscription log ingestion?

 ### Logs, Metrics & Alerts
 Logs and metrics are captured centrally, but cross‑subscription resources (API Management, Application Gateway) must be included.
-- RECOMMENDATION: Ensure diagnostic settings in the API Management and Application Gateway subscriptions forward logs and metrics to the central Log Analytics workspace
+- **RECOMMENDATION**: Ensure diagnostic settings in the API Management and Application Gateway subscriptions forward logs and metrics to the central Log Analytics workspace
-- RECOMMENDATION: Create Azure Monitor alert rules that span subscriptions, incorporating metrics and logs from both the primary and peered subscriptions
+- **RECOMMENDATION**: Create Azure Monitor alert rules that span subscriptions, incorporating metrics and logs from both the primary and peered subscriptions
-- QUESTION: Which team will own the configuration and ongoing maintenance of these cross‑subscription alert rules and dashboards?
+- **QUESTION**: Which team will own the configuration and ongoing maintenance of these cross‑subscription alert rules and dashboards?

 #### Log Categories by Resource Type